This Oreo milk tea is made from just 5 ingredients! Sometimes called Oreo cheesecake milk tea, it's SUPER easy, quick & SO refreshing.

 - Large straw optional

-- 1 tbsp sugar white sugar, granulated sugar, etc
+- 1 tablespoon sugar white sugar, granulated sugar, etc

-- 1 cup milk I used unsweetened oat milk
+- 1 cup (235 ml) milk I used unsweetened oat milk

 - 4 Oreo cookies